-Area Estimation:.

-By using published die areas and photos of single cores from Intel Core Duo 2 [22], IBM Cell [10], and Nvidia G80 [23], we derive area estimates for each core type using 90nm technology.
-The required interconnect area is derived from Table III of [24].
-The area estimates for 30 desktop, 43 console, and 150 shader cores are 1388 mm^2 , 926 mm^2 , and 591 mm^2 respectively.
-This argues for the simplest cores as the most area-efficient alternative and points to a severe need of area optimization, which will be a main thrust of our future work.
+Area Estimation: By using published die areas and photos of single cores from Intel Core Duo 2 [24], IBM Cell [11], and Nvidia G80 [25], we derive area estimates for each core type using 90nm technology.
+The required interconnect area is derived from Table III of [26].
+The area estimates for 30 desktop, 43 console, and 150 shader cores are 1388 mm2, 926 mm2, and 591 mm2 respectively.
+This argues for the simplest cores as the most area-efficient alternative and points to a severe need of area optimization, which will be one main thrust of our future work.

 Current generation architectures certainly lack the computational resources to meet the demands of real-time physics.
 But simply scaling existing designs that statically map FG cores to CG cores to match the performance demands will require considerably more area.
-For example, statically mapping GPU shaders only to particular CG cores will require 34% more area (in additional FG cores) than an architecture that can more flexibly and efficiently leverage core resources.
+For example, statically mapping GPU shaders only to particular CG cores will require 34% more area (due to more required cores) than an architecture that can more flexibly and efficiently leverage core resources.

-8.2.2 Parallelism to Hide Interconnect Latency
+8.2.2 Available Parallelism to Hide Interconnect Latency

 So far, we have optimistically assumed that the parallel phases of our workload could achieve 100% utilization of the fine grain cores.
 To verify this, we gather the amount of available FG tasks in each phase, assuming four CG threads.
 As described earlier, the limit of CG parallelism is determined by the size of large islands.
-Table 6 shows the amount of parallel FG tasks required to hide communication latency for different core types and interconnect technologies.
+Table 7 shows the amount of parallel FG tasks required to hide communication latency for different core types and interconnect technologies.